August 14, 2024

 5. Tool selection

-The selection of tools includes tool material, tool shape, tool length, tool teeth number, etc. These parameters determine the area and frequency of contact between the tool and the workpiece, and thus determine the volume of the cutting material and the machine tool load per unit time.
+The selection of tools includes tool material, tool shape, tool length, tool teeth number, etc. These parameters determine the contact area and frequency between the tool and workpiece, affecting the cutting volume and machine load per unit time.
 Its wear resistance and tool life determine the length of the cutting time.
 Among them, the tool size (i.e. diameter) has a direct impact on the tool path.
-Since the selection of tools with different diameters will affect the size of the residual area, the processing trajectory will change, resulting in different tool paths.
+Tool diameter selection affects the residual area size and alters the tool path.

 6. Processing domain selection

 The entire cutting area is divided into several sub-areas according to processing needs, and each sub-area is processed separately.
 The tool lifting occurs between each sub-area.
 At the same time, these processing sub-areas are merged or divided according to the tool walking method, or even ignored.
-This different selection of processing domains not only reduces the number of tool lifting but also does not make the processing trajectory relatively longer.
-At the same time, the most reasonable tool walking method can be used for the new area, which improves the processing efficiency.
+This selection of processing domains reduces tool lifting and maintains a shorter processing trajectory while optimizing tool movement for improved efficiency.

 Reasonable selection of tool walking method